LemaruX/PiStorm600/README.md

 | 5M240ZT100C5N | **MaxV CPLD - NOT RECOMMENDED TO USE AT PRESENT.** 1.8v VCC_INT.
 Can also use I5N variant. | **DO NOT POPULATE R1.
 FIT LM1117-1.8 in U3.** |

 **You can also find an interactive BOM located in the BOM folder.**

 ---

+## Revision History

+### Revision A
+- Original design

+### Revision B
+- Created a hybrid footprint so that either TSSOP or SSOP SN74CBTD3384's can be used.
+- Moved a couple of traces and vias to accomodate new footprint, and tidied up some other traces and vias.
+- Added teardrops for pads and vias.
+- Added a pin header option for a fan (any 2pin or XH2.54 connector should do).
+Only recommended to use if applying external power.

+---